krishna-waidande/krishna-waidande.github.io/Deployment.md

 > No overhead of stop server => deploy WAR => start the server.

-> No server down-time.
-App is always available.
+> No server downtime.
+The app is always available.

-> Good choice of deployment in test server environment.
+> Good choice of deployment in the test server environment.

-> Time saving.
+> Time-saving.

 #### Disadvantages:

-> The size of files holded by server keep increasing exponentially.
+> The file size keep increasing exponentially.
+Because files are being used by the server and those are not released by the server.

-Eg: log files, tmp/ directory files.
+Example: log files, /tmp directory files.

-> This is not good approach for production servers.
+> This is not a good approach for production servers.
 It will create a memory problem and after certain time app will crash.

-### What is Cold Deployment ?
+### What is Cold Deployment?
-Cold deployment can be defined as process that require instance of the server to restart to reflect the changes of application.
+Cold deployment can be defined as a process that requires a server restart to reflect the changes of application.
 Cold deployment is slow but stable:

 Steps of cold deployment: